 The beginner crochet page is a practical advice how to avoid a bad surprise at the final point of your project.
-If you have intention to make a sweater for you husband, you shouldn't end up with a sweater that fits for your ten years old son only.
+If you have the intention of making a sweater for your husband, you shouldn't end up with a sweater that fits your ten year old son.

 Step 1.
 Put the swatch on the ironing board and cover with damp fabric.
 Hold an iron ABOVE the ironing board for a few seconds.
-NEVER iron your crochet or knitting projects.
+NEVER iron your crochet or knitting projects directly - just steam it.

-If you are more serious about the number of your future projects and would like to calculate correct gauge, spent a couple additional minutes and make a simple template (see the picture).
-It can be made of cardboard, plastic, metal, and etc. Put it in the center of your swatch and count the number of stitches and rows in that 4in x 4in window.
+If you are more serious about the number of your future projects and would like to calculate correct gauge, spend a couple of extra minutes and make a simple template (see the picture).
+It can be made of cardboard, plastic, metal, etc. Put it in the center of your swatch and count the number of stitches and rows in that 4in x 4in window.

 Now it's time to move from the beginner crochet level to a real project.
-How should we use gauge to calculate the correct size of sweater, for example.
-Let's find out.
-Go to Crocheting Basics Page.
+How should we use gauge to calculate the correct size of sweater, for example?

 Let's find out.
 Go to Crocheting Basics page.